 Posted by Jacob Funnell

-For those of us who don’t deal in fonts every day, this level of detail, and the number of fonts on offer, can seem overwhelming – but it doesn’t have to be.
+For those of us who don’t deal in fonts every day, the number of fonts on offer, can seem overwhelming – but it doesn’t have to be.

 Serif vs sans serif